tyconsulting/blog.tyang.github.io/_posts/2013-04-07-opsmgr-alerts-push-notification-to-ios-and-android-and-windows-phone-devices.md

   - SCOM
   - SCOM Notifications
 ---
 Last week, I’ve posted a solution for <a href="http://blog.tyang.org/2013/03/30/opsmgr-alerts-push-notification-to-android-devices/">OpsMgr alerts push notification to Android devices</a>, which was inspired by Stefan Stranger’s post for push notification for Windows Phone devices.
-Few iPhone lovers at work asked me, “what about iphones?”
-My response was, “Do I really care??
-Why would I spend my time polishing a turd?”
+Few iPhone lovers at work asked me, "what about iphones?"
+My response was, "Do I really care??
+Why would I spend my time polishing a turd?"

 But then I thought, I might as well do it, just to close the circle.
 Al though I hate any Apple products (except the old 160GB iPod Classic, which I still use), I’ve spent some time to work out how to do the same for iOS devices - Because iOS is still the most popular mobile devices out there…